 1) Develop better products

 Today’s world changes at a rapid pace.
-New innovations solve old problems only to create new problems.
-Thanks to the internet, new trends are constantly popping up replacing current ones.
+Innovations solve old problems only to create new problems.
+Thanks to the internet, new trends are constantly replacing current ones.
 Big data analytics is the tool you need because it will help you anticipate these trends and predict customer demand.
 Any data you collect from your eCommerce platform, social media, or customer surveys can guide your strategy when developing, producing, and launching new products.
 This can include browsing and purchasing behavior, viral internet trends, and customer feedback.

 2) Elevate the customer experience (and improve customer satisfaction)